 It used to be broken down into subtypes, such as Asperger’s syndrome, but it’s now treated as a condition with a wide-ranging spectrum of symptoms and severity.

 But can autism symptoms and their severity differ between the sexes?
-Among children, autism is about four times more common in boys than it is in girls.
+Among children, autism is about more common in boys than it is in girls.

-However, a 2013 study involving almost 2,500 children with autism suggests that it often goes undiagnosed in girls.
+However, a involving almost 2,500 children with autism suggests that it often goes undiagnosed in girls.
 This could explain why autism appears to be more common in boys.

 Why does autism often go undiagnosed in girls?
 Is autism in women really different from autism in men?
 Read on to learn potential answers to these questions and others about autism in women.